pynpyn/ballbotRepo/README.md

         3. World frame is odom frame.
         4. There is no map frame.
 2. Realized that only supplying acceleration and angular rate to EKF node is not sufficient to estimate orientation.
-3. Some orientation information have to be published from Vrep, either through complementary filter or Kalman filter that fusing raw acceleratio and angular rate.
+3. Some orientation information have to be published from Vrep, either through complementary filter or Kalman filter that fusing raw acceleration and angular rate.
+Real IMUs will provide estimated orientations based on accelerometer, gyroscope, and magnetometer readings.